 20.for the wrath of man does not work the righteousness of God.

-21. Wherefore, laying aside all moral uncleanness, and all other wickedness, receive with meekness the implanted word that is able to save your souls.
+21. Wherefore, laying aside all filthiness, and every wicked excess, receive with meekness the implanted word that is able to save your souls.

 22. But become doers of the word, and not hearers only, deluding yourselves.